microsoft/ML-For-Beginners/4-Classification/1-Introduction/README.md

 ✅ Take a moment to imagine a dataset about cuisines.
 What would a multiclass model be able to answer?
 What would a binary model be able to answer?
 What if you wanted to determine whether a given cuisine was likely to use fenugreek?
 What if you wanted to see if, given a present of a grocery bag full of star anise, artichokes, cauliflower, and horseradish, you could create a typical Indian dish?

 [![Crazy mystery baskets](https://img.youtube.com/vi/GuTeDbaNoEU/0.jpg)](https://youtu.be/GuTeDbaNoEU "Crazy mystery baskets")

-> The whole premise of the show 'Chopped' is the 'mystery basket' where chefs have to make some dish out of a random choice of ingredients.
+> 🎥 Click the image above for a video.The whole premise of the show 'Chopped' is the 'mystery basket' where chefs have to make some dish out of a random choice of ingredients.
 Surely a ML model would have helped!

 ## Hello 'classifier'